rishemjit/CODO/README.md

 The benchmark functions are designed as:
 ```
--	 function   y   =  fitnessfcn( x )
+function   y   =  fitnessfcn( x )

 INPUT    : x accepts binary vector of an individual’s attitudes.
 Dimensions of x (No_of_Features x 1)
 OUTPUT: y is the scalar (fitness value) evaluated at x.

-The algorithms developed in SitoLIB are employed and tested on seven benchmark problems.
+The algorithms developed in SitoLIB are employed and tested on several benchmark problems.
 ```
 -	OneMax
 The OneMax or one maximum function counts the number of 1s in the string (formed by combining the binary value of each dimension of single individual).
 The function locally searches for the individual with maximum number of one’s.